polyverse/zerotect/install/README.md

-# Installing Polytect
+# Installing Zerotect

-This describes how polytect can be obtained (securely) and configured so you can build your own recipes.
+This describes how zerotect can be obtained (securely) and configured so you can build your own recipes.

 ## Table of Contents